New Parents

 How much do I need to pay to get started?

 – $95. $35 is a one-off fee to cover part of personalised uniform items such as name tags, and $60 covers the first Term’s fees.
-Cadets receive a uniform to use while they remain a member of 29 Squadron.
+Cadets receive a uniform to use while they remain a member of our Squadron.
 As long as this uniform is looked after, there is no fee as long as it is returned in the same condition (allowing for reasonable wear) when the Cadet leaves.
 Socks and plain black laced leather shoes that can be polished are expected to be provided by the cadet.
 In cases of hardship, please contact the unit for further assistance.

 Will my child be handed a rifle?